Aschonn/Aschonn/README.md

 # Hello, I'm Andrew 👋

-- 🔭 I’m currently working on so cool that it's not but is (hint it doesnt involve servers) 🤔
+- 🔭 I’m currently working on brainstorming ideas on what to do with my unoccupied server 🤔

 - 📁 Most Recent Project: <a href='https://github.com/Aschonn/django-vs-flask'>Django Vs Flask</a>